-- 2 1/4 cups powdered sugar (more or less), sift after measuring
+- 2 1/4 cups (more or less) powdered sugar (sifted after measuring)

-- Prepare the brownies: In a medium bowl, sift the flour, baking powder and salt; set aside.
+In a medium bowl, sift the flour, salt and baking powder; set aside.

-- Set a heatproof bowl over a pan of simmering water (pan shouldn't be touching the water).
-Place butter and chocolate chips in bowl and stir until melted and smooth.
+Set a heatproof bowl over a pan of simmering water (pan shouldn't be touching the water).
+Place the chocolate chips and butter in the bowl and stir until melted and smooth.
 Remove from heat and let cool a bit.

-- In a large bowl with an electric mixer, mix sugar, eggs and 1/2 cup Kahlua.
-Pour in buttery chocolate mixture and beat until mixed well.
-Mix in dry ingredients and beat just until combined.
+In a large bowl with an electric mixer, combine the sugar, 1/2 cup Kahlua and eggs.
+Pour in the buttery chocolate mixture and beat until mixed well.
+Mix in the dry ingredients and beat just until combined.

-- Prepare the Icing: Place the butter in a saucepan and heat until lightly browned.
-Remove from heat and add Kahlua & whipping cream.
+Place the butter in a saucepan and heat until lightly browned.
+Remove from heat and add Kahlua and whipping cream.
 Whisk in the powdered sugar until you have the consistency that you desire (you should be looking for a thick, smooth icing that is still pourable).
 Pour on top of the cooled brownies and spread to the edges to cover completely.
 Refrigerate until set.
 Chilled brownies are easiest to cut... use a large, sharp knife, wipe clean after each cut, and you'll get nice, clean cuts.